Proppys

 Investment strategy

-Nottingham's optimal strategy depends on budget.
-For investors with £200,000–£280,000, acquiring an existing licensed HMO in NG7 with a transferable Article 4 permission is the highest-conviction play: yields of 10–12% on a property where supply is legally constrained.
-For investors with lower capital bases, NG3 (Mapperley/Sneinton) and NG9 (Beeston) offer HMO conversion without Article 4 restrictions at £160,000–£220,000.
-Selective licensing adds cost (c.£780 per five years) but is factored into running costs.
+Nottingham's optimal strategy depends on budget and which side of the city boundary the property sits on.
+For investors with £200,000-£280,000, acquiring an existing licensed HMO in NG7 with a transferable consent is the highest-conviction play: yields of 10-12% on a property where supply is legally constrained by the citywide Article 4.
+For investors looking to convert without a planning application, NG9 (Beeston/Chilwell, mostly in Broxtowe BC) offers HMO conversion at £180,000-£240,000 without Article 4 restrictions; the NG2 portion in Rushcliffe (West Bridgford) is also outside.
+Selective licensing adds cost (c.£780 per five years) and applies citywide.
 Auction supply from Allsop and Auction House regularly includes Nottingham lots.

 Employment drivers